-Typically, once your adult child gets married and moves out of your home, he or she cannot stay on your (the parent’s) car insurance policy.
-Your policy normally covers those in your household and perhaps a child that is away at college depending upon how far away the school is from your residence.
+Typically, once an adult child gets married and moves out of the house, they cannot stay on a parent’s car insurance policy.
+Your policy covers those in your household and perhaps a child that is away at college, depending upon how far away the school is from your residence.

-If your children have moved out of your household and need their own policies they can start shopping around for car insurance online.
+If your children have moved out of your household and need their own policies, they can start shopping for a car insurance policy online.